 With over three decades of experience, we know what we’re talking about when we tell funders that feminist activism works.
-We urge other donors to join us in providing more and better funding for women’s, girls’ and trans rights activism.
+We urge other donors to join us in providing more and better funding for women’s, girls’, trans and intersex rights activism.
 As both a grantmaker and a grantee, we use our knowledge, experience and credibility to influence our peers in the donor community, including private foundations and governments.

 We participate in collaborations and networks to encourage peer funders to recognise the vital importance of women’s, girls’ and trans rights organising.
 Together, we aim to put more power and resources in the hands of the women, girls and trans people who are building and leading collective efforts to defend and advance their human rights.

 Worldwide, women, girls and trans people lack both the quantity and quality of funding they need to put their plans in action.
 Funders are not doing enough to ensure that small, community-led feminist activists can access resources.
 Application processes are complicated and time-consuming.
 Funding decisions are usually made by people far removed from the injustice at hand.
 Funders place a premium on short-term, quantifiable results, even though deep and lasting social change takes time.
 What funders think is important may not match the priorities of the people they aim to support.